As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 Betta Tank Needs

 There are some key things about your tank & environment that you must consider.
-These include tank size, water temperature, filtration, lighting and tank style.
+These include tank size, temperature, filtration, lighting and tank style.
+A good aquarium starter kit will have most if not all of these things.

 Ideal Betta Tank Size

 The size of the fish tanks Bettas are often kept in is a controversial topic.
-Especially among more seasoned fish keepers.
-We have all seen the little containers these fish are kept in at pet stores.
+Especially among more seasoned pet fish keepers.
+We have all seen the little containers these fish are kept in at our local pet store.
 They are often in cute little bowls or tiny desktop aquariums.
-These are marketed as suitable Betta containers but they are not.
+These are marketed as suitable Betta tanks but they are not.

 Although cute, convenient, and compact, these are not the best fish tank for your betta.
-These betta fish tanks are much TOO SMALL!
+These tanks are much too small!
 While you may think they are cute and convenient, your betta will be miserable and unhealthy.
 This will most likely lead to an inactive betta with a reduced lifespan.

+What size tank do they need?
 To have a healthy, happy betta, you need at least a 3 gallon tank.
-A 5 gallon tank or more is best.
+5 gallons or even 10 gallons is even better.
 Aside from making your betta happier, you will not have to do water changes as often with a larger tank.
 My personal betta aquarium is a 10 gallon tank and I am quite happy with it.

-Another downside to the small Betta bowls or Betta fish tanks is the fact that they are not heated.
+Another downside to the small Betta bowls or vases is the fact that they are not heated.
 Even worse, these small containers are more prone to temperature fluctuations.
 This may not kill your Betta but will certainly cause negative stress.

 Bettas are a tropical fish and as such need a consistent warm temperature.
 The ideal temperature is 78 degrees Fahrenheit or 25 degrees Celsius.
 While there are many small preset tank heaters available you should avoid these.
 While many brands advertise their heaters as set to 78 degrees they will often over or under heat.
 You will not be able to adjust the temperature if this is the case.
 So, go with an adjustable heater if you have the option.